Today, we’ll be reviewing the Yamaha HPH-MT5 closed-back studio monitor headphones.

 Stability

-These certainly weren’t designed for sport, so we can’t recommend jogging or working out with these on.
+These certainly weren’t designed for sport, so I can’t recommend jogging or working out with these on.
 However, they’re perfectly stable for studio work and shouldn’t cause any issues.
+The audio cable is also detachable and will pull out if it gets snagged on any gear.

 Noise cancellation and isolation

 The noise cancellation here isn’t all that noteworthy.
-Sure some of the high end chatter will be tuned out, but if you’re wearing these on your commute don’t expect to be free of the low end rumble of passing cars and trains.
+Sure some of the high-end chatter will be tuned out, but if you’re wearing these on your commute don’t expect to be free of the low end rumble of passing cars and trains.

 Accessories

+The Yamaha HPH-MT5 comes with an audio cable, an 1/8 to 1/4-inch adapter, and a flimsy carrying pouch.
 The pouch doesn’t do all that much for protection, and is probably better fit for carrying miscellaneous audio cables.

-Compared to other headphones
+Compared to other studio headphones

-Yamaha HPH-MT5 vs. Audio-Technica ATH-M40x
+Yamaha HPH-MT5 vs Audio-Technica ATH-M40x

-Check out our Audio-Technica ATH-M40x review
+Read the full Audio-Technica ATH-M40x review

-Yamaha HPH-MT5 vs. Sony MDR-7506
+Yamaha HPH-MT5 vs Sony MDR-7506

-Check out our Sony MDR-7506 review
+Read the full Sony MDR-7506 review

-Yamaha HPH-MT5 vs. Shure SRH440
+Yamaha HPH-MT5 vs Shure SRH440

-While the SRH440s have an extremely accurate midrange, the bass and high end leave a lot to be desired.
+While the Shures have a lot to offer, I think the Yamahas are the more balanced choice overall.
+While the SRH440 have an extremely accurate midrange, the bass and high end leave a lot to be desired.

-Check out our Shure SRH440 review
+Read the full Shure SRH440 review

-Who are the HPH-MT5s best suited for?
+Who are the Yamaha HPH-MT5 headphones best suited for?